You’ve got a friend in me…

 Far from being simply bird brained, chickens have been shown to have their brains wired in a similar way to ours despite an evolutionary fork millions of years ago.
 With the capacity for high-level cognition and complex social reasoning, along with the ability to take into account prior experience and knowledge surrounding a situation to make decisions, we now know a lot more is going on behind their feathered form than many would like to accept.

 He is joyful and happy when he is with me, and protests when I have to return him to his cage.
 And few things make me feel more special than his excitedness when I lift him from his cage, I swear he is saying “thank you Miss, this is the most special thing that has ever happened to me”.
-There can be no doubt that creatures such as he are harbingers that remind us we share this planet with significant and sentient others who want their place in the sun, and that is why I tell Red Baron every day, “you’ve got a friend in me”.
+There can be no doubt that creatures such as he are harbingers that remind us we share this planet with significant and sentient others who want their place in the sun.